Frequently Asked Questions

 Q. How late can I check in at the Lodge?

 Check in ends at 7:00 pm each night.
-Only those brought in by law enforcement or clergy will be admitted after 7:00 pm.
+Only those brought in by law enforcement will be admitted after 7:00 pm.

 Q. Once I check in, can I leave?

 Once a guest is checked in, they will need to stay inside the facility to ensure they have a bed for the night.
-If a guest leaves the facility after checking in, the guest will forfeit the opportunity to stay at NOEL Lodge for 3 nights.
+If a guest leaves the facility after checking in, the guest will forfeit the opportunity to stay at NOEL Lodge until the next check-in day.

 Q. Can I smoke in Noel Lodge?